Severson-Group/eMach/docs/source/getting_started/tutorials/draw_spm/index.rst

 Congratulations!
 You have successfully used ``eMach`` to make a most of the components required to simulate a surface permament magnet machine!
-Users are recommended to further explore additional cross-sections currently supported by ``eMach`` or to create their own cross-sections which they feel are generic enough to find use in a wide range of electric machines.
+Users are recommended to further explore additional cross-sections currently supported by ``eMach`` or to create their own cross-sections which they feel are generic enough to find use in a wide range of electric machine applications.